rohan-paul/Awesome-JavaScript-Interviews/React/hooks-useEffect-api-call.md

 The effect hook called useEffect is used to fetch the data with axios from the API and to set the data in the local state of the component with the state hook’s update function.
 The promise resolving happens with async/await.

-However, when you run your application, you should stumble into a nasty loop with the above implementataion of **useEffect()**.
+However, when you run your application, you should stumble into a nasty loop with the above implementation of **useEffect()**.
 The effect hook runs when the component mounts but also when the component updates.
 Because we are setting the state after every data fetch, the component updates and the effect runs again.
 It fetches the data again and again.
-That’s a bug and needs to be avoided.
-We only want to fetch data when the component mounts.
-That’s why you can provide an empty array as second argument to the effect hook to avoid activating it on component updates but only for the mounting of the component.
+That’s a bug and needs to be avoided. **We only want to fetch data when the component mounts.
+That’s why you can provide an empty array as second argument to the effect hook to avoid activating it on component updates but only for the mounting of the component.**

 The second argument can be used to define all the variables (allocated in this array) on which the hook depends.
 If one of the variables changes, the hook runs again.
 If the array with the variables is empty, the hook doesn’t run when updating the component at all, because it doesn’t have to watch any variables.